rhuda21/rhuda21/README.md

 - 🌱 I’m currently learning C# , Lua and Python
 - 📫 How to reach me:@nitwitmc (Discord)
 - 😄 Pronouns: he/him (thats it!)
-- ⚡ Fun fact: I am the owner of sodiumstudios
+- ⚡ Fun fact: I am the owner of UB Hub scripts!

 <!---
 rhuda21/rhuda21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.